asHHHa/ashhha/README.md

 ### Hi there, I'm Asha Bhatta 👋

 ## B.Tech Undergrad
-- 🔭 I’m currently working on my website[website]!
+- 🔭 I’m currently working on Front End Development.
-- 🌱 I’m currently learning Web developments languages
+- 🌱 I’m currently learning React.js.
 - 🥅 2020 Goals: To be perfect in Web development and  do some projects.

 ### Connect with me: